DzhangirliEmil/Game-LeftOneDead/README.md

 Fast zombie - as usual, but faster and stronger

-cloning zombie - little zombie.
+Cloning zombie - little zombie.
 Jumps.
 Makes his own copy every 2-3 seconds.
 Keep an eye on him (them, haha)

 Boss zombie - large zombie with a lot of hp (10, haha).
 Produces fast zombies.